-The Economist published a report a few months ago stating how data—not oil—has become the world’s most valuable resource.
+According to The Economist, data—not oil—has become the world’s most valuable resource.
 Think about that for a second.
 Your Google searches, your social media profiles, and even your Amazon purchase history could be worth more now than any other commodity in the world.
-It explains how Facebook reported more than $26 billion in revenue last year, and why Microsoft recently paid an estimated $26.2 billion to acquire LinkedIn (and therefore all the detailed information for the networking site’s 100+ million users).
+It explains how Facebook reported more than $55 billion in revenue in 2018, and why Microsoft paid an estimated $26.2 billion to acquire LinkedIn (and therefore all the detailed information for the networking site’s 100+ million users).

 User data has become the single most valuable asset in the world, and whether you realize it or not, it has a direct effect on your private life.

 Roughly a few dozen companies control this increasingly comprehensive set of user data (of nearly infinite worth).
 A recent MIT study found that while companies invest highly in profile data mining, they were more concerned with categorizing it than the actual repercussions.
 According to the study:

 “All the companies we studied were awash in data, and the volume of their stored data was growing on average by 40% per year.
 We expected this explosion of data would place pressure on management to know which data was most valuable.
 However, the majority of companies reported they had no formal data valuation policies in place.”